Posted in : 12th Jun, 2018

 Note: The Aarati is performed at 6 pm every day.
 The attendees experience a blissful moment.

 Swayambhu Stupa is, perhaps, the best place to observe the religious harmony in Nepal.
 Located on the top of the hill west of Kathmandu value is one of the popular and instantly recognizable symbols of Nepal.
-Due to the large tribes of monkeys that guards the hill, also referred as “ The Monkey Temple”.
+Due to the large tribes of monkeys that guards the hill, also referred to as “ The Monkey Temple”.

 Legends say after the Bodhisattva Manjushri drained the water from the lake revealing the Kathmandu valley; the lotus one the island of the lake, transformed into the hillock, and the flame light from the lotus became the statue.
 In addition, the 365 stone steps lead straight to one of the most sacred Buddhist sites, from where painted eyes of Swayambhunath seem to peer down your soul.
 The monasteries here have huge prayer wheels, fine Buddhist paintings, and special butter lamps which is lit after presenting monetary offerings.
 From the hilltop, you will have a bird’s eye view of Kathmandu valley.
 Early evening views are even more striking as the city lights begin to illuminate.

 There is a circular mound of 108 small images of Dhyani Buddha Amitabha Around the base of the stupa.
 A brick wall used in the stupa has 147 niches, each with four or five prayer wheels bearing the immortal mantra ‘Om Mani Padme Hum’.
-It is also possible to walk to upper layers of the stupa.
+It is also possible to walk to the upper layers of the stupa.
 In late afternoons, you will find the monks chanting prayers around the stupa which will produce a spiritual vibe around the complex.

 Note: Always remember to walk around the stupa clockwise.

 In addition, non-Hindus are not allowed into the actual compound of goddess Kali, but visitors can watch from the surrounding terraces.
-There is a strong belief in the ability of goddess to make wishes come true.
+There is a strong belief in the ability of the goddess to make wishes come true.

-Budhanilkantha is a Hindu temple, located at the base of the Shivapuri Hill, 10 kilometers from the center of Kathmandu.
+Furthermore, Budhanilkantha is a Hindu temple, located at the base of the Shivapuri Hill, 10 kilometers from the center of Kathmandu.
 The Budhanilkantha statue of the Hindu god Vishnu is the largest and most beautiful stone carving in all of Nepal.
 Budhanilkantha literally means “Old Blue Throat”.
 Vishnu (Narayan) lies peacefully on a most unusual bed; the coils of the multiheaded snake, Ananta or Shesha in the cosmic ocean.

-The deity is about thousand years old.
+Further, the deity is about a thousand years old.
 In addition, Vishnu four hands hold the four symbols, the Shankha as conch shell (the four elements), Chakra as disc (representing the mind), Gadha as the club (primeval knowledge) and the Padma as lotus flower (the moving universe).
 There is the huge celebration during Chaturmasya periods (Lord Vishnu when sleeps on the cosmic ocean) and in late October or early November period during Haribodhini Ekadashi day (Lord Vishnu wakes up).